 A simple port check to quickly determine the status of an Internet facing service or firewall.
 Uses the powerful Nmap port scanner.
 Note that this scan will scan for common services only (21) FTP, (22) SSH, (25) SMTP, (80) HTTP, (443) HTTPS and (3389) RDP.
 Version detection is enabled.

 To scan all ports use the full featured Online Nmap Port Scanner (membership required)

-A port check will test an IP Address for open ports.
-This is otherwise known as a port scan.
-Try our other online port scanner that is able to scan any IP Address.
-The tool on this page however is a quick port check that will test your current IP Address or perhaps a proxy if you are coming via proxy for some common services.
+The port check will test an IP Address for common open ports.
+This technique of testing for listening services is known as a port scan.
+Try our advanced online port scanner that is able to scan any IP Address or IP range and all 655535 ports.

 Test Firewall through Port Status

 Following results from the port check it is usually possible to determine whether a Firewall is present and blocking all traffic to ports that are not available.
 If some ports are in a closed state and some filtered this indicates a firewall or router may be blocking traffic but is not necessarily configured correctly as